 The School of Dental Medicine is one of the top dental schools in the nation.
-Our clinically oriented curriculum is well integrated with our School of Medicine and students devote two years to joint didactic training and hospital-based clinical rotations.
+Our clinically oriented curriculum is well integrated with our School of Medicine for their first year in joint didactic training and hospital-based clinical rotations.
 For additional information on the Learning focused, Experiential, Adaptive, Rigorous and Novel (LEARN) curriculum please visit the School of Medicine.

 Basic Science Curriculum: